About My Photography

 Cameras & Methods

 I get asked about my cameras and methods a lot, so here we go!
 I started using a large format 4x5 cameras way back in 1985 and have been using large format cameras ever since.
 The image quality of a large piece of film (4"x5" or 8"x10") is incredible, and I enjoy the slow process of working with a large format camera.
 Taking the extra time helps me to get better images.
 I shoot film as well as wet plate collodion and gelatin dry plate.
 Wet plate collodion is best known for tintypes which was first developed in the 1850's and has come back into vogue these days.
 Gelatin dry plate was a process that came after wet plate collodion and produces a glass plate negative is easier to use that wet plate.
 I hand-make my own emulsions for these processes.

-In regards to printing I work with both traditional silver gelatin prints in the darkroom, and archival Carbon pigment prints with my inkjet printer.
+In regards to printing I work with both traditional silver gelatin prints in the darkroom, and archival pigment prints with my Epson wide format inkjet printer.
 I offer limited edition or open edition prints depending on the image and print process.